-- Reviving the First Amendment as a meaningful constraint on government surveillance.
-Edward Snowden’s 2013 disclosures about the NSA sparked an overdue debate about government surveillance, but this debate has focused principally on privacy, and it has not sufficiently addressed the implications of government surveillance for the freedoms of speech, association, and the press.
-Our work in this area is intended to broaden a too-narrow debate, enrich public understanding of the interplay between First and Fourth Amendment rights, and ensure that courts take First Amendment interests into account when they assess the lawfulness of government surveillance policies.
+- Reviving the First Amendment as a constraint on government surveillance.
+Recent disclosures about the National Security Agency have sparked an overdue debate about government surveillance, but this debate has focused mainly on privacy, and has not fully addressed the implications of government surveillance for the freedoms of speech, association, and the press.
+Our work in this area is intended to broaden this debate to enrich public understanding of the interplay between First and Fourth Amendment rights, and to ensure that courts take First Amendment interests into account when they assess the lawfulness of government surveillance policies.